 Most landlords and residential leases in this area require a tenant to maintain renters insurance during the tenancy period.
 To sometimes cash-strapped renters this may seem like an extra cost that isn’t needed.
 Besides, as a tenant you are paying rent – why shouldn’t the landlord take care of insurance?
 It is after all their home!
+If you are looking at your insurance options, then it would be best to just get insurance4motortrade so you can cover your car.

 The homeowners fire and liability insurance covers the structure and his or her liability in case of injury.
 The homeowner insurance is usually also required by their lender if they have a mortgage (and is often paid by the lender on the homeowners’ behalf to ensure it is adequate and paid up.)
 It is so important that in a foreclosure or short sale the lender will keep paying it even if the homeowner isn’t.